Skin Cancer Treatments

 - Entry into an experimental protocol for newer, as yet unproven treatments such as vaccine therapy.

 As director of The Skin Cancer Group, Dr Massey is able to make all of these options available for patient.
-Of cause for each individual patient a detailed discussion of the pros and cons of these choices will help guide the patient towards the most appropriate treatment course for him or her.
+Of course for each individual patient a detailed discussion of the pros and cons of these choices will help guide the patient towards the most appropriate treatment course for him or her.

 Basal Cell Cancer and Squamous Cell Cancer (None Melanoma Skin Cancer (NMSC)

 There are many different options for the treatment of Basal Cell and Squamous Cell Cancers (NMSC).
-Which approach is most appropriate for any individual patient will depend on the type of cancer, its location, whether any previous treatments have been tried and of cause the patients general health and desires.
+Which approach is most appropriate for any individual patient will depend on the type of cancer, its location, whether any previous treatments have been tried and of course the patients general health and desires.

 - Local destruction: Small, superficial skin cancers, especially those on the trunk can be treated by local destruction.
 Curettage and electrodessication (“scrape and burning”) cryotherapy (freezing) and CO2 laser vaporization are all examples of this.
 However these forms of treatment do not allow for pathological confirmation that the cancer has been completely removed and is not usually used cases such as: large skin cancers, aggressive subtypes, cancers in high-risk areas such as the face, ears or scalp and cancers in areas where cosmetically unacceptable scars may result.

 - Surgical Excision: This is the most common treatment for low-risk skin cancers.
-It allows some sampling of the margins to asses if it is likely that the cancer has been removed.
+It allows some sampling of the margins to assess if it is likely that the cancer has been removed.
 However, because complete margin control is not possible, the cure rate is not as high as with Mohs micrographic surgery and a relatively wide margin needs to be excised increasing the amount of skin that is removed.

 - Topical creams: Both topical chemotherapy with 5-flurouracil and topical imiquimod have shown some success in treating superficial skin cancers.
 However the cure rates are generally lower than with other treatments and intense inflammation and swelling over a period of several weeks can make these difficult to tolerate.
 None the less in selected cases use of the topical agents alone or in combination with surgical therapy may be the best choice.